How to fix Google Redirect Virus (browser hijacker) problem

 3. A window will open, then select Internet Protocol (TCP/IP) and click Properties.

 4. You will see a window like the one below – this is the Internet Protocol window.
-Select “Obtain an IP address automatically” and “Obtain DNS server address automatically”.
+Select “Obtain an IP address automatically” and “Obtain DNS server address automatically” OR enter known good dns servers ( 126.96.36.199 and 188.8.131.52 are good choice – a public DNS servers offered by Google).
+Both options have its own Pros and Cons : using static DNS IP’s might be a bit slower on some networks, but it prevents some ISP and router caused hijacks.

 5. Click OK to save changes.

 Step 3.
-Checking your proxy settings on Internet Explorer
+Checking your proxy settings for Google redirect virus

 Proxy server settings can be used to implement Google search result hijacking as well.
+Most of the internet programs use system proxy settings that are accessed from internet explorer and Edge browsers or from control panel.
 This is simple to fix too:

 1. Launch your internet explorer.